CloudSecurityAlliance/continuous-audit-metrics/README.md

 #### 2. With a pull-request

-First, you can modify the YAML file `data/primary-dataset.yml` and add the metrics you want.
+Next, you can modify the YAML file `data/primary-dataset.yml` and add the metrics you want.
 Then create a PR (pull-request) on this GitHub repository.

 The community will discuss this pull request and potentially add it to the catalog.